068: It’s Okay To Take A Break From Social Media

 It’s Okay To Take A Break From Social Media

-You might have noticed that I haven’t published a podcast episode for a couple of months and I just wanted to come back on and share with you why it has been a couple of months and why I haven’t been as active with the podcast with my website with social media.
+You might have noticed that I haven’t published a podcast episode for a couple of months and I just wanted to come back on and share with you why it has been a couple of months and why I haven’t been as active with the podcast, website and social media.

 There’s a few reasons really and I just want to start by saying that whether you have a business or use your social media for personal reasons, you should never ever feel pressure to show up every day and post every day.
 If you don’t feel like posting or you’ve got nothing to say, or you’ve got nothing that you want to say, then that is completely okay.
 You should never ever feel like you have to.
 And that’s for people that have businesses and people that don’t, and they’re just using their accounts to talk to their friends and family.